 - A normally active person needs to drink at least a half gallon of water every day.
 Hot environments can double that, and children, nursing mothers and ill people will need even more.

-- Additional water should be stored for use in food preparation and hygiene.
+- Additional water should be stored for use in food preparation and hygiene. berkey water

 - Store at least one gallon of water per person, per day.
-You should have at least a two week supply of water for each member of your household.
+You should have at least a two week

 This is all well and good for the most basic needs, but I recently contacted a very knowledgeable ecologist and cultural anthropologist about her opinion of these recommendations, and she recommended much more.
 Back in the times when people hauled water from lakes and wells, she told me, a normal household used over two gallons of water per person for cooking, cleaning and drinking.